translate/translate/docs/developers/releasing.rst

    #.
 Upload tarball for release.
    #.
 Upload release notes as ``README.rst``.
    #.
 Click on the info icon for ``README.rst`` and tick "Exclude Stats" to
-      exlude the README from stats counting.
+      exclude the README from stats counting.

 #.
 Check that the README.rst for the parent ``Translate Toolkit`` folder is
    still appropriate, this is the text from ``translate/__info__.py``.